2. Attachment and Trust Instead Of Goodies

 In other words – possibly with the best of intentions – the owner been successful in achieveing exactly the opposite with his dog and caused him a lot of suffering and stress over a period of four years.
 Instead of understanding Scooby-Doo’s disruptive behaviour as a cry for help, it was simply ignored or justified with fake facts and the undesired behaviour continued to increase.

-In my long experience with dogs, I have rarely seen such sad examples of human – dog relationship.
+In my long experience with dogs, I quite frequently see such sad examples of human – dog relationship.
 A bite or physical injury is usually easily absorbed by a dog, but the daily emotional suffering eventually becomes too much.

 My work with Scooby-Doo lasted about 30 minutes.
 In the first 20 minutes he kept falling back into old behaviour patterns and I had to repeatedly cut the «film in his head» with stop signals and clear guard rails – see chapters 2.9 – 2.13 above – offer alternative behaviour and reassemble the new cut of the film.
 My initial focus was to be able to enter a «dialogue» with Scooby-Doo.